-There are also whistle-blower protections for individuals who report contraventions of FIPPA in good faith, including unauthorized disclosure and access as well as foreign demands for disclosure or access.
+FIPPA prohibits the disclosure of personal information outside of Canada as well as any access to such records from outside Canada by health authorities and other public bodies without consent (except in limited circumstances).
+It also provides whistle-blower protections for individuals who report contraventions of FIPPA in good faith, including unauthorized disclosure and access as well as foreign demands for disclosure or access.